BATMan-Phln/Under_Bed_LEDs/README.md

 My project: Under bed lights

 My skill Level:
       If I was a bit better, I could be considered a novice.
 I’m trying very hard to learn coding but, due to the amount of medications that I take, I have a Swiss cheese brain.
 I’ve been trying to learn this for a very long time.
 This project is light years over my head but it’s something that we need done.
+I was getting help from a guy half a world away.
+Between the different times, it was difficult to have a conversation.
+Plus, he's a college student and had very little time to spare.
 I appreciate any help I can get.

 Hardware:
     o	2 sets of RGB LED strips (One on my side only and one on the foot and wife’s side)